G7DAO/seer/README.md

 seer starknet generate --abi $ABI_FILE --package $GO_PACKAGE_NAME
 ```

-1. `$ABI_FILE` should be the path to the JSON file containing the Starknet contract ABI
+1. `$ABI_FILE` should be the path to the JSON file containing the Starknet contract ABI.
 2. `$GO_PACKAGE_NAME` should be the name of the Go package that the generated code will belong to.
 If specified,
 the line `package $GO_PACKAGE_NAME` will be emitted at the top of the generated code.
 If not specified, no
 such line is emitted.